-- First create brand awareness by promoting free guides and courses that educate your prospects about home buying, selling or real estate investment process.
+- First create brand awareness by promoting free guides and courses that educate your prospects about the home buying, selling, or real estate investment process.
 The best part is that these types of ads don’t fall in the Special Ads Category, so you can use all the advertising features that Facebook offers.
 Use Facebook pixel to show listing alerts and other types of promotional ads to people who have shown interest in your educational ads.
 You will show your ads twice to the same user, but studies indicate that this will substantially lower your cost-per-conversion.

 - Create ‘Lookalike’ or ‘Special ads audience’ based on the Facebook pixel data of people who have taken some action on your website or previous ads.

 - Keep changing images and videos that you are using at least once a week.
 This will help you avoid ad fatigue.

 - Videos definitely have a better organic reach, so promote videos as much as possible.

 Follow these best Facebook advertising practices